joannakl/cs102/syllabus.markdown

 65-72 | D
 < 65 | F

 The grade of _Incomplete_ is reserved for students who miss the final exam or the last project after completing all other coursework in the semester (the reasons for missed exam will need to be verified and approved by the Dean Of Students). <br/>
 The grade of _Incomplete_ **will not be given** to students who started falling behind in class for any reason.
 Those students should withdraw from the course or switch to _Pass/Fail_ option.

+***
-## Course Materials
+## Course Materials amd Resources

 ### Brightspace and the Course Website

 You can access all course related materials through [Brightspace](brightspace.nyu.edu/) page for this course.

-In addition, you may find some links to the course slides and labs at the [course website](https://cs.nyu.edu/~jk157/cs102/).
+In addition, you may find some links to the course slides and old labs at the [course website](https://cs.nyu.edu/~jk157/cs102/).

 ### Textbook(s)

 We do not require you to purchase any particular textbook.
 **But, you should use a textbook to study more in-depth the topics that are discussed in class.**
 The list below contains some recommended titles.
-During the semester we will suggest readings from some of them.
 You do not need to read every chapter from every book.

 Most of the books in this list are accessible through NYU libraries for either download or online access.
 For the books available through [O'Reilly online access](https://www.oreilly.com/), you can either start at the NYU library page or login to the site directly using Single-Sign-On (SSO) option with your NYU credentials.
 Some books are provided as **open books** through their publisher's or author's websites.

 Here is a listing of chapters in different books that discuss different topics covered in this course:
 [reading list](https://docs.google.com/spreadsheets/d/e/2PACX-1vSNvAduqIL8iv8P1-EjgRKrboryBvKFH_n-cADD2yKfKtR3MGKCE1BCmB26l9NUR8KJpRD0IX1H_2YW/pubhtml).

 #### Data Structures Books